 This Sausage Baked Ziti recipe is bursting with flavor and loaded with savory Italian sausage, plus three types of rich, melty cheese!
 It’s simple to make, customizable, can be prepared in advance and freezes beautifully!
 It’s the perfect cozy, comforting dinner the entire family will love!

-Update: This post was originally published in March 2019.
+Update: This recipe was originally published in March 2019.
 I made updates to include more information about baked ziti with sausage.
 Plus, I’ve included detailed step-by-step photos, plus a recipe video to show you exactly how easy this recipe is to make!

 Hey there, friends!
 Today I’m sharing one of my absolute favorite pasta recipes of all time!
 It’s my go-to dish when the weather turns colder and I’m craving a hot, comforting meal.